-Draw or paint a picture of Morning and Evening at the beginning of the story. knev Imagine you were one of Morning's friends.
-What would you say to him if you were that the two brothers were not speaking to each other?
+Draw or paint a picture of Morning and Evening at the beginning of the story.

+Imagine you were one of Morning's friends.
+What would you say to him if you knew that the two brothers were not speaking to each other?

 Imagine you were one of Evening's friends.
-What would you say to him if you d out he was making his brother sick? wroi At the beginning of the story do you think Morning felt there was anything ng in his life?
-What about at the end? □ Wha At the beginning of the story, do you think Evening thought he had problems? at about at the end?
+What would you say to him if you found out he was making his brother sick?

+At the beginning of the story do you think Morning felt there was anything wrong in his life?
+What about at the end?

+At the beginning of the story, do you think Evening thought he had problems?
+What about at the end?